sndrs/postcss-atomised/README.md

 ### Selector requirements
 - only single class selectors can be atomised (other selectors will pass straight through)
-- pseudo selectors are fine
+- pseudo selectors/elements are fine
 - multiple/duplicate selectors are fine

 | Selector  | Ok |